You are currently viewing dplyr Rename() – To Change Column Name

 Notice that the column names are: id, pages, name, chapters, and price.

-rename() function from dplyr takes a syntax rename(new_column_name = old_column_name) to change the column from old to a new name.
+rename() function from dplyr takes a syntax rename(new_column_name = old_column_name) to modify the column from an old to a new name.
 The following example renames the column from id to c1.

-The operator – %>% is used to load the renamed column names to the data frame.
-When you use %>% operator, the functions we use after this will be applied to the data frame to the left of the operator.
+The %>% operator is used to load renamed column names into a data frame.
+When using the %>% operator, the functions that come after it will be applied to the data frame on its left side.

 # Load library